St. Joseph Island (Ontario): Border on the Great Lakes

-Settlement of St. Joseph Island
+Settlement

 From the end of the war until 1829, St. Joseph Island was virtually uninhabited.
 Exploring a creek in the southeast corner of the island, one of the commission survey teams reported "a neat log house far up in the woods, with a patch of Indian corn, and other vegetables.
 It was inhabited by an Indian widow and her daughter.
 Nothing could exceed the cleanliness of the lodge in the wilderness.
 The surveyors saw no one else on the island and reported it as a jungle containing only bears and other wild animals."

 The boundary commission process, combined with the demilitarization of the Great Lakes under the Rush–Bagot Treaty of 1817, offered greater certainty in the region.
 Increasingly Europeans began to see St. Joseph Island and its environs for their abundant resources and potential for settlement.

 Among the first to see this potential was Major William Kingdom Rains.
 A veteran of British wars in Europe, Rains resigned the military in 1830 to start a new life in British North America.
-In 1834, Lieutenant Governor John Colborne allowed Rains to purchase over 2,200 hectares to start a colony on St. Joseph Island.
-Rains, his family and a company of investors established Milford Haven - named after a seaside resort near Rains' hometown in Wales - complete with a store and saw mill in the southeast of the island.
+In 1834, Lieutenant Governor John Colborne allowed Rains to purchase over 2,200 ha to start a colony on St. Joseph Island.
+Rains, his family and a company of investors established Milford Haven—named after a seaside resort near Rains' hometown in Wales—complete with a store and saw mill in the southeast of the island.
 However, very few settlers came to the island.
 By 1836, Rains, short on capital for the settlement due to poor investments of his agent, had become estranged from his fellow investors and relocated to a point of land not far from the site of Fort St. Joseph which he named Hentlan (today, Rains Point).
 Rains' wife Frances and her sister Eliza bore nineteen of Rains' children, many of whom remained in the area.
 His son Tudor Rains would go on to establish a successful store at Sailors Encampment on the northwest of the island.

-A government report on the progress of the settlement in July 1839 found only ten small homes at the Milford Haven, several of which were occupied by French Canadians and Metis fishermen who had been living on the island prior to the start of Rains' colony.
+A government report on the progress of the settlement in July 1839 found only 10 small homes at the Milford Haven, several of which were occupied by French Canadians and Métis fishermen who had been living on the island prior to the start of Rains' colony.
 The only other occupant was an American store owner who was shipping fish and a sizable amount of maple syrup by schooner to Detroit and Chicago.